Unveiling Central ortho-H2D+ Depletion at Sub-kau Scales in Prestellar Core G205.46-14.56M3: The First Interferometric Evidence and Implications for Deuterium Chemistry: Derivation of Column Densities for and

 \section{Derivation of Column Densities for \oHtDp and \Ht}

 We describe the derivation of the column densities of o-\HtDp and \Ht.
-For the o-\HtDp($J_{\rm K_a,K_c}$ = \oHtDpgrd) transition, the line optical depth per channel $\tau_v$ at each pixel is calculated from the brightness temperature $T_{\rm b}$, assuming an constant excitation temperature $T_{\rm ex}$ along the line of sight, following \citet{Ulich76}:
+For the o-\HtDp($J_{\rm K_a,K_c}$ = \oHtDpgrd) transition, the line optical depth per channel $\tau_\nu$ at each pixel is calculated from the brightness temperature $T_{\rm b}$, assuming a constant excitation temperature $T_{\rm ex}$ along the line of sight, following \citet{Ulich76}:

 where $J_\nu(T)=(h\nu/k)/[\exp(h\nu/(kT))-1]$ is the effective radiation temperature at the rest frequency $\nu$ of the \oHtDpgrd transition, $T_{\rm bg}=2.725$~K is the cosmic microwave background temperature, and $\phi$ is the filling factor, assumed to be 1.
-The optical depth of the \oHtDpgrd transition per pixel is then integrated over the velocity channels,
+The column density of o-\HtDp is then derived under the LTE condition \citep[e.g.,][]{Caselli08, Mangum15}: